Cghlewis/research_project_flow/README.md

 ### Research Life Cycle Flow Chart

-This is a figure created to convey the distinct, yet collaborative processes of project management and data management that occur during a federally funded research data project.
+This is a figure created to convey the independent, yet collaborative processes of project management and data management that occur during a federally funded research data project.
 This image is currently used in presentations, books, and training materials around data management for large-scale education research studies.

 It is currently used in the following materials:
 - https://datamgmtinedresearch.com/